Lnkiim/projects/readme.md

-# DSI Projects

-This repo holds all of my projects from my Data Science Immersive fellowship with General Assembly.
+This repo holds all of my projects related to machine learning.